 Chicken Savoy is a popular dish at many Italian restaurants in my area.
 How popular?
 There are people who call it “the unofficial state dish of New Jersey.”
 Mamma mia!
 Take that Italian hot dog!
 (Don’t know what an Italian hot dog is?
 See * below.
 I hate ’em.)

 If you don’t live in North Jersey, you probably never heard of of Chicken Savoy.
-In classic Italian cooking, there is no specific pollo alla savoiarda in the same way that there is pollo alla fiorentina (chicken Florentine, or chicken with spinach).
+In classic Italian cooking, there is no specific pollo alla savoiarda, just as there is pollo alla fiorentina (chicken Florentine, or chicken with spinach).
 But even without provenance, Chicken Savoy—browned chicken pieces with a cheese-herb crust and a tart vinegar sauce—is a relatively fast main course that everyone should know how to make.

 First, credit where it is due.
-The exact recipe is a secret of the Belmont Tavern in Belleville, pretty darn close to Newark, smack in the heart of Sopranos country.
-This joint is a dive, and proud of it.
-The chicken's creator, a chef nicknamed Stretch, has long gone to his reward (to a place where you must get to eat meatballs for breakfast), and his dish has spread to menus through area.
+The exact recipe is a secret of the Belmont Tavern in Belleville, NJ.
+The joint is pretty darn close to Newark, smack in the heart of Sopranos country.
+It is a dive, and proud of it.
+The chicken’s creator, a chef nicknamed Stretch, has long gone to his reward (to a place where you must get to eat meatballs for breakfast), and his dish has spread to menus through area.
 But the real deal is served up at the Belmont.